icecube/icetray-public/cmake/resources/docs/tools/pal.rst

 PAL
 ===

-PAl stands for Positional Astronomy Library it provides standard routines for astronomical calculations.
+PAL stands for Positional Astronomy Library it provides standard routines for astronomical calculations.
 IceCube's astronomical coordinate software `astro <../../astro/index.html>`_ requires either SLALIB or PAL to work.
 SLALIB is an old Fortran library which was translated into c, it is no longer updated and has a weird